 - 41.1 Subject to the provisions of the Act, every Director, manager, Secretary and other officer or servant of the Company shall be indemnified by the Company against all costs, losses and expenses which any such officer or servant may incur, or become liable to, by reason of any contract entered into or act or deed done by him either as such officer or servant, or in any way in the discharge of his duties.
-It shall be the duty of the Directors to pay any such costs, losses and expenses out of the funds of the Company. - 41.2 Subject to the provisions of the Act, no Director, manager, Secretary or other officer or servant of the Company shall be liable for the acts, receipts, neglects or defaults of any other Director or officer or servant, for joining in any receipt or other act of conformity or for loss or expense happening to the Company through the insufficiency or deficiency of title to any property acquired by order of the Directors, any security in or upon which any of the moneys of the Company shall be invested, or for any loss or damage arising from the bankruptcy, insolvency or tortuous acts of any person with whom any moneys, securities or effects shall be deposited or for any loss or damage or misfortune whatever which shall happen in the execution of the duties of his office, or in relation thereto, unless the same happen through his own negligence or dishonesty.
+It shall be the duty of the Directors to pay any such costs, losses and expenses out of the funds of the Company. - 41.2 Subject to the provisions of the Act, no Director, manager, Secretary or other officer or servant of the Company shall be liable for the acts, receipts, neglects or defaults of any other Director or officer or servant, for joining in any receipt or other act of conformity or for loss or expense happening to the Company through the insufficiency or deficiency of title to any property acquired by order of the Directors, any security in or upon which any of the moneys of the Company shall be invested, or for any loss or damage arising from the bankruptcy, insolvency or tortuous acts of any person with whom any moneys, securities or effects shall be deposited or for any loss or damage occasioned by any error of judgment or oversight on his part, or for any other loss, damage or misfortune whatever which shall happen in the execution of the duties of his office, or in relation thereto, unless the same happen through his own negligence or dishonesty.